arob5/arob5.github.io/_posts/2024-10-05-enkf-inv-prob.md

 then the updated ensemble will also generally be non-Gaussian distributed.
 If the inverse problem (1) is linear Gaussian, then the updates (24) and (25) are essentially equivalent.
-Beyond this special case, the hope is that the use of the true prior samples in the (25) will better approximate non-Gaussianity in the posterior distribution, as opposed to the Gaussian approximation implied by (24).
+Beyond this special case, the hope is that the use of the true prior samples in (25) will better approximate non-Gaussianity in the posterior distribution, as opposed to the Gaussian approximation implied by (24).
 The EnKF update can alternatively be justified from an optimization perspective, which we won't discuss here; see my